RyanBujold/cart_315/Process/README.md

 - After all the math, I got something that worked somewhat.
 I thinks it didn't exacly turn out how I thought it would.
 But it still works nicely to control the ball's angle.
 Which was the end goal.
 So at this point I'm satisfied with the result.
 - I wanted to add text displaying the score as the finishing touch but I think that would a bit much here.
 - I'm not sure what else I would want to add except maybe more levels with different wall variations?
 The wall movement is definitely flexible enough for something like that.

+## Exploration Prototype 3
+- I had this idea to take the breakout blocks and make them fall and stack when hit
+- My next thought would be how would the ball fall out of bounds if the fallen bricks stopped them?
+So I decided there should be another fail condition like a time limit to hit all the other blocks.
+- I then imagined that you would be able to platform on top of the falling blocks.
+So I created paddle guy.
+- I gave him unique collision and gave him a jump.
+The physics were strange and would knock himself over.
+But instead of locking the rotation, I imagine that it would be more interesting to have a backwards jump to reposition yourself instead.